StuBehan/npm-eslint-jasmine-guide/README.md

 ## Then install jasmine of your choice, there are a few ways to do it:

 ### Install via npm
-- You can use `npm install --save-dev jasmine`
+- You can use `npm install --save-dev jasmine` (--save-dev tag adds it to your develepment dependancies)
 - Then `npx jasmine init`
 - Add jasmine to your test script in your package.json `"scripts": { "test": "jasmine" }`
 - Then you can run your test script with `npm test`